 Good, sounds like a bunch of mumbo jumbo, right?

-Dietary fiber breaks down into two kinds; soluble and insoluble.
+Dietary fiber breaks down into two categories; soluble and insoluble.
 Soluble fiber dissolves in water, and includes plant pectin and gums.
-As it breaks down, it creates a gel-like substance.
+As it breaks down, it creates a gel-like substance

 I’ve already done the major 101 on this via Probiotic Foods vs. Prebiotic Foods.